Process B. Describe Program Design

 eeVAL Tips to Describe Program Design

 B1.
-Identify Ways to Explain the Program Design
+Explain the Program Design

 Several models exist for building consensus and communicating program design for evaluation.
 You might use a Theory of Change, Logic Model, and/or Results Chain to expose assumptions and clarify outcomes.
 The resources listed below offer a starting point to explain relationships among programmatic resources, activities and impacts.
 Select and apply the model that best suits the program’s intent and context, as well as the interests of partners, participants, and community members.